novaitdevteam/nova.docs/docs/components/glossary.md

 *[Normalization]: Deletion of special symbols and emoji from text.
 *[json]: JavaScript Object Notation.
 Open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays.
 *[JSON]: JavaScript Object Notation.
 Open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays.
+*[Sequelize Hooks]: Hooks (also known as lifecycle events), are functions which are called before and after calls in sequelize are executed.
+For example, if you want to always set a value on a model before saving it, you can add a beforeUpdate hook.
+*[Sequelize]: modern TypeScript and Node.js ORM for Postgres, MySQL, MariaDB, SQLite and SQL Server, and more.
+Featuring solid transaction support, relations, eager and lazy loading, read replication and more.

 <!--glossary-end-->